AnsariSadaan/alarm-clock/README.md

 # alarm-clock
-this alarm clock is only for my paractice
+i have made this alarm clock for my practice